Multi-self-loop Lackadaisical Quantum Walk with Partial Phase Inversion: Results and discussion

+Fig. \ref{fig:cv-non-neighbors-n-N-and-n-N-k} shows the coefficient of variation ($\sigma_w / \bar{w}$ -- standard deviation normalized by the mean value) to measure the level of dispersion presented in the results obtained with the total and partial phase inversion of the results presented in Fig \ref{fig:probability-distribution-non-neighbors-all-signs-weights-n-N-and-n-N-k}.
+The level of dispersion presented in the results obtained with the partial phase inversion in Figures \ref{fig:probability-distribution-non-neighbors-n-N-standard-deviation} and \ref{fig:probability-distribution-non-neighbors-n-N-k-standard-deviation} describes a behavior where the maximum probabilities of success present a smaller coefficient of variation.
+Unlike the results presented in Fig.~\ref{fig:probability-distribution-non-neighbors-all-signs-n-N-standard-deviation} obtained with full inversion where the level of dispersion presented is greater for lower probabilities.
+Analyzing Fig. \ref{fig:probability-distribution-non-neighbors-all-signs-n-N-k-standard-deviation}, although the result for the coefficient of variation appears stable, there are subtle variations concerning the maximum probabilities of success presented in Fig.~\ref{fig:probability-distribution-non-neighbors-all-signs-n-N-k}.

-Compared to quantum walks without self-loops, adding self-loops at each vertex of the structure that represents the time evolution of the walker improves the search capability of the quantum algorithms based on quantum walks and increases the probability of success.
-However, the self-loops have a strong dependence on the weight value.
-As we see in Fig.~\ref{fig:probability-distribution-non-neighbors-n-N-and-n-N-k}, the weight values proposed by \citet{rhodes2020search} and \citet{souza2021lackadaisical} are ideal for using a single self-loop.
+As we see in Fig.~\ref{fig:probability-distribution-non-neighbors-all-signs-weights-n-N-and-n-N-k}, the weight values proposed by \citet{rhodes2020search} and \citet{souza2021lackadaisical} are ideal to use in approaches with a single self-loop at each vertex.
 Therefore, for our approach, it is necessary to define the best weight value for using multiple self-loops.
 Most of the weights defined in previous works for structures such as a complete graph, hypercube, one-dimensional grid, and two-dimensional grid consider three main parameters: the vertex degree, the total number of vertices, and the number of marked vertices.
-Two weight values were already defined by \citet{rhodes2020search} and \citet{souza2021lackadaisical} as ideal for searching for one and multiple marked vertices in the hypercube, respectively: $l = n/N$ and $l = (n/k)\cdot k$, where $n$ is the degree of the vertices, $N$ the number of vertices, and $k$ the number of marked vertices.
+Two weight values were already defined by \citet{rhodes2020search} and \citet{souza2021lackadaisical} as ideal for searching for one and multiple marked vertices in the hypercube, respectively: $l = n/N$ and $l = (n/N)\cdot k$, where $n$ is the degree of the vertices, $N$ the number of vertices, and $k$ the number of marked vertices.